-XSSL MINI SISCO TOURNAMENT
+XSSL MINI SISCO FESTIVAL

 Xtratime Sports Soccer Locker MINI SISCO - is scheduled for all interested Under 5, Under 7, Under 7 D-League, Under 9 and Under 9 D-League Saskatoon teams.
 Each participant in the tournament will receive three games and a medal.
-The XSSL Mini SISCO tournament fee is included in each team's Indoor season fee, however, zones/coordinators must indicate to the SYSI office which teams will participate and the strength of the team (strong/average/weak) the registration excel sheet will be emailed to zones/coordinators.
+The Mini SISCO tournament fee is included in each team's Indoor season fee, however, zones/coordinators must indicate to the SYSI office which teams will or will not be participating and the strength of the team (strong/average/weak) the registration excel sheet will be emailed to zones/coordinators.

-Cancellation Policy - Teams that cancel their entry after Mon Feb 14 will forfeit their entire entry fee.
+Cancellation Policy - Teams that cancel their entry after Mon Feb 13 will forfeit their entire entry fee.
 Teams not fulfilling their entire tournament obligations (scheduled games) need to contact the office prior to the tournament so that the office may contact the other team.

-Event Date: Fri Mar 18 - Sun Mar 20

-Event Location: Saskatoon Sports Centre fields, 150 Nelson Road

-Deadline to confirm teams: Mon Feb 14
+Event Date: Fri Mar 17 - Sun Mar 19 Event Location: SaskTel Sports Centre fields, 150 Nelson Road Cost included in team fees: U5/U7/U7D - \$125.00 U9/U9D - \$150.00 Deadline to confirm teams: Mon Feb 13

-Thank you, Xtratime Sports Soccer Locker, for being our Diamond Title Sponsor of this tournament event!
+Thank you, Xtratime Sports Soccer Locker, for being our Diamond Title Sponsor of this festival event!

-2021-22 INDOOR TOURNAMENTS
+2022-23 INDOOR TOURNAMENTS